 Searching the marriage records on www.rootsireland.ie produces the 1879 entry in church register, providing almost the same information as the civil record version of the marriage.
 (Sometimes, the Roman Catholic parish register lists both parents of the bride and groom, so it can be worthwhile to check this version of the record when possible).
-We learn that Daniel was the son of Brian and lived in Killoughter at the time of his marriage, while Jane was the daughter of Robert and lived in nearby Carrigower.
+As the above civil version of the marriage showed, we learn that Daniel was the son of Brian and lived in Killoughter at the time of his marriage, while Jane was the daughter of Robert and lived in nearby Carrigower.
+It is often worthwhile to check the parish record version of the marriage record as sometimes the priest noted both father and mother of the bride and groom.
 (It is interesting to see that Daniel and Jane followed the naming traditions of the time where the eldest boys were named after their grandfathers).

 This marriage record provides a foothold into the previous generation of Shorts.
 As Daniel married in 1879, his birth occurred before 1864 when civil registration began in Ireland, so we must search the parish records for his baptism record.
 Returning to the rootsireland site, see below details of the baptism of Daniel Short in 1838, the son of Brian and Anastasia Short nee Cullen: